MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ServerManagement/v1.0.3/Get-AzureRmServerManagementNode.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmServerManagementNode** cmdlet gets one or more azure_2 Server Management nodes.
+The **Get-AzureRmServerManagementNode** cmdlet gets one or more Azure Server Management nodes.

 ## EXAMPLES